-Barcelona is a great hub for visiting other interesting destinations in Catalonia.
-Here is a list of some of the places we've visited and what to do there.
+Barcelona is an amazing city in its own right.
+However, it is also a great hub for visiting other interesting destinations within Catalonia.
+We're here to help you decide where you'd like to venture out of the city to.
+Thus, here is a list of some of the top places we've visited, as well as what to do in them.

-‘Monserrat’ means serrated in Catalan, which all makes sense once you see this jagged mountain.
-This mountain has outstanding views and a breath-taking landscape, making it worth every idea of visiting it from Barcelona, especially at only an hour’s train ride away.
-This is an important stop for pilgrims from all over the world, visiting the monastery perched up top, which houses the Black Madonna and 150 practising monks.
+‘Monserrat’ means serrated in Catalan, which all makes sense once you set your eyes on this jagged mountain.
+Undoubtedly, Monserrat has outstanding views and a breath-taking landscape.
+Therefore, it makes it very worth the journey out of Barcelona!
+Especially with it only being an hour’s train ride away.
+In fact, this is an important stop for pilgrims from all over the world!
+Thus they'll be found visiting the monastery perched up top, which houses the Black Madonna and 150 practising monks.
 Whether you are religious or just along for the ride, 3 million people per year agree this is a worthy trip.
 Also a great place for hikes!

-Just an hour away is this unspoilt city, famous for its Roman remains, winding alleys and beautiful beaches.
-If you are a fan of old towns, Tarragona is definitely a place you will want to visit and once arrived, you will find yourself immersed in the Roman history and architecture.
-Tarragona is quite a small city so all the Roman remains can be reached by foot but a fun way to make your way around and hear all about the history at the same time is via their Hop on Hop off tourist train.
-Frequent and cheap trains run from Barcelona Estacion de Francia, heading right along the coast.
-Grab a seat on the left hand side to enjoy the amazing coastline!
+Just an hour away is this beautiful unspoilt city.
+Tarragona is famous for its Roman remains, winding alleys and gorgeous beaches.
+It should be noted that if you are a fan of old towns, Tarragona is definitely a place you will want to visit!
+Due to the fact that once you arrive, you will find yourself immersed in Roman history and architecture.
+Tarragona is quite a small city so all the Roman remains can be reached by foot.
+However, a fun way to make your way around and hear all about the history at the same time is via their Hop On Hop Off tourist train.
+Frequent and inexpensive trains run from Barcelona Estacion de Francia, heading right along the coast.
+Also, make sure you grab a seat on the left-hand side to enjoy the amazing coastline!

-Sitges is a lively beach town, 30mins south of Barcelona.
+Sitges is a lively beach town, only 30 mins south of Barcelona.
 This town is full of quaint streets and buildings alike.
-Most places you look are ready for a photo opportunity.
-There are of course beaches in Barcelona but if you fancy a change of scenery, the beaches are fabulous here and the nightlife is worth a visit.
-Sitges is also known as the gay capital of Europe so for those looking for great LGBT venues, Sitges is the place for you!
+Whatever you lay your eyes on it Stiges seems ready for a photo opportunity!
+There are, of course, beaches in Barcelona but if you fancy a change of scenery, the beaches are fabulous here.
+Also, the nightlife is definitely worth a visit alone.
+As well as this, Sitges is also known as the gay capital of Europe.
+Therefore, those looking for great LGBTQ+ venues, Sitges is the place for you!

-Salou is home to Portuventura, the biggest Theme Park in Spain and Costa Caribe, which holds the record for the 2nd tallest waterslide in Europe and Ferrari Land.
-The advantage to these 3 attractions is that they are all located in the same place so it makes for an easy day out.
-If a high level of adrenaline isn’t for you, Salou does have a stunning promenade and easy access to cove beaches.
-For those looking for a thrill, this is a must-see town.
-Full of world records, aside from the above, you will also be able to tick the tallest and fastest rollercoasters in Europe off your bucketlist!
+Salou is home to PortAventura, the biggest Theme Park in Spain!
+Alongside Costa Caribe, which holds the record for the 2nd tallest waterslide in Europe.
+Oh, and also Ferrari Land!
+The advantage of these 3 attractions is that they are all located in close vicinity to each other.
+Therefore, it makes for an easy day out.
+However, if a high level of adrenaline isn’t for you, Salou does have a stunning promenade and easy access to cove beaches.
+Without a doubt, for those looking for a thrill, this is a must-see town.
+Aside from the above world records, you will also be able to tick the tallest and fastest rollercoasters in Europe off your bucket list!

 Check out our 'gram